Gut Health for kids: Foundation of your child’s wellbeing

 Hydration

-Water plays a crucial role in digestion and elimination.
+Water is crucial in digestion and elimination.
+It helps:

 • Move food through the system.